ScenicFramework/scenic/guides/overview_general.md

   simple.

 - **Secure:** Scenic is designed with an eye towards security.
 For now, the main effort is to keep it simple.
-No browser, javascript, and other complexity presenting vulnerabilities.
+No browser, Javascript, and other complexity presenting vulnerabilities.
 There will be much more to say about security later.